joeoakes/abcapstonefa25istTeam1/README.md

 **LegacyFiles Folder**
 - A folder with QiskitShorsNoise.py, which is no longer functional

-**LoggingResults/CPUResults Folder**
+**LoggingResults Folder**
-- A folder containing our the results of our test logging
+- A folder containing our the results of our test logging.
+This contains both GPUResults and CPUResults, along with a few csv files from GPU testing on the QuantumX machine.

 **ClassicalShorAlgorithm.py**
 - Simple Shor's Algorithm program to work with classical computing to be used to verify the Qiskit code